Malcolm2880/Super-boxagon/README.md

 - As a user, I want to be able to change the difficulty
 - As a user, I want to add my Scores to a leaderboard

+## Phase 2 User Stories
+- As a user, I want to save the entire leaderboard to a file
+- As a user, I want to load a saved leaderboard